thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 There are many ways to find and resolve bugs in a computer program, but the two most common techniques are logging and debugging.

 **Logging** is the act of recording events or computed values that occur within a program.
-In the simplest case, these records are displayed in the console or persisted to a log file.
-When your program uses the `console.log()` function, it's logging.
+In the browser, these records can be displayed in the console using the `console.log()` function.

 **Debugging** is the act of using a dedicated tool, called a debugger, to pause and step through a running program and inspect its behavior.
 A debugger is a powerful tool that helps developers visualize how a running program executes.
 For example, create an `lunch.html` file and add the following code to it.